Adrian Smith (musician): Departure from Iron Maiden and other projects: 1989–1999

-While Iron Maiden were taking some time off in 1989, Smith released a solo LP with the band ASAP (Adrian Smith And Project), entitled Silver and Gold, which was a commercial failure in spite of a promotional club tour.
-Unhappy with the direction the band were taking for their next release, No Prayer for the Dying, and feeling that he could not help enough in the creative work, Smith left Iron Maiden in 1990 during the album's pre-production stages, and was replaced by Janick Gers.
-After releasing the more progressive Somewhere in Time and Seventh Son of a Seventh Son albums in 1986 and 1988 respectively, Steve Harris had decided that the band should go for a "stripped-down" and "street level" approach, which Smith thought was a "step backward".
+While Iron Maiden were taking some time off in 1989, Smith released a solo album with the band ASAP (Adrian Smith and Project), entitled Silver and Gold, which was a commercial failure in spite of a promotional club tour.
+Unhappy with the direction Iron Maiden were taking for their next release, No Prayer for the Dying, and feeling that he could not help enough in the creative work, Smith left the band in 1990 during the album's pre-production stages, and was replaced by Janick Gers.
+After two albums that explored progressive songwriting, bassist Steve Harris decided that the band should return to a "stripped-down" and "street level" approach, which Smith thought was a "step backward".
 No Prayer for the Dying contained one last Smith song, co-penned with Bruce Dickinson, entitled "Hooks in You".

-After leaving Maiden, Smith started a family with his Canadian wife, Nathalie, and also auditioned to replace Steve Clark in Def Leppard, a position which ultimately went to former Dio guitarist Vivian Campbell.
-Smith joined Iron Maiden onstage at Donington Park in 1992 to "Running Free".
+After leaving Iron Maiden, Smith started a family, and also auditioned to replace Steve Clark in Def Leppard, a position which ultimately went to Vivian Campbell.
+Smith joined Iron Maiden onstage at Donington Park in 1992 for "Running Free".
 That performance appeared on the live album Live at Donington.
 In the same year, after hearing King's X for the first time, he decided that he would "love to play in a band like that" and formed The Untouchables, which later became Psycho Motel.
-The band recorded two albums, State of Mind in 1995 and Welcome to the World in 1997, during which they supported Iron Maiden on the British leg of The X Factour.
-The project was put on hold, however, when Smith joined Bruce Dickinson for his 1997 album, Accident of Birth, after which he became a full-time member of Dickinson's solo outfit, embarking on two world tours and contributing to one further studio release, 1998's The Chemical Wedding.
+The band recorded two albums, State of Mind in 1995 and Welcome to the World in 1997, and supported Iron Maiden on the British leg of The X Factour.
+Psycho Motel was put on hold when Smith joined Bruce Dickinson's band for the album Accident of Birth in 1997 and The Chemical Wedding in 1998.